dotnet/iot/tools/ArduinoCsCompiler/README.md

 ACS0001: Internal compiler error
 : Instead of this error, you'll probably get an exception.

 ACS0002: This compiler is currently supported on Windows only.
 The target CPU may be anything, but the compiler is only tested on Windows.
-You might experience build or runtime failures otherwise."
+You might experience build or runtime failures otherwise.
 : The Arduino Compiler is currently only supported on windows.
 The runtime replicates parts of the low-level system calls, and hence depends on the operating system the compiler runs on.

 ACS0003: Could not find file {FileName}.
 (Looking at absolute path {Path})